fredemmott/StreamDeck-CPPSDK/README.md

     dbgview.exe
 - `nlohmann::json` is no longer aliased in header files
 - uses more recent versions of nlohmann/json, WebSocket++, and chriskohlhoff/asio
+- exposes the asio::io_context used for the streamdeck connection, allowing additional sockets/websockets/named pipes to be used in the same event loop
 - exposes CMake library targets for dependencies

 # Adding this to a CMake project